EdwinWenink/archive_fever/content/posts/20-security_privacy_key_terms.md

 In a digital context these would be computer systems, from the servers of a secret agency to the personal computer of your grandma, if she has one.
 This is not the same as privacy, which can mean many things but in general essentially relates to persons or individuals.
 So a first basic distinction perhaps is that digital security pertains to various aspects of a communication channel itself, whereas privacy relates to the individuals involved in this communicative process, mediated by some technology.

 Nevertheless security is a relevant topic for privacy.
-For a significant part, the security of communication between persons is a preconditions for guaranteeing privacy.
+For a significant part, the security of communication between persons is a precondition for guaranteeing privacy.
 But it surely is not a sufficient condition.
 For example, with good cryptography one can make sure that third parties do not read the content of your communications.
-But the very *fact* of your communication may contain information that intrudes your privacy, e.g. it contains information about who you know, or about your location (e.g. where you work or live); which is all information that you perhaps did not intend to share and which might be very sensitive.
+But the very *fact* of your communication may contain information that intrudes your privacy, e.g. it contains information about who you know, or about your location (e.g. where you work or live); which is information that you perhaps did not intend to share and which might be very sensitive.
 In that sense, cryptography, or computer security in general, solves problems only by moving them to another domain.

 In some discussions security and privacy seem to exclude each other.